psheehan/pdspy/docs/upgrading.rst

 Upgrading to v2 from v1
 =======================

-pdspy v2.0.0 represents a major upgrade to the pdspy infrastructure, and is not backwards compatible with models that were run using earlier versions.
+**tl;dr -** pdspy v2.0.0 represents a major upgrade to the pdspy infrastructure, and is not backwards compatible with models that were run using earlier versions.
+Use the :code:`upgrade_to_pdspy2.py` script to upgrade your pre-v2 models.

 What's new?
 """""""""""